Contact Us for a Free Consultation (213) 542-0979

 California Penal Code 245(a)(1) PC defines the crime of assault with a deadly weapon as when a person attacks, or attempts, to attack someone with a deadly weapon, not a firearm, or by means likely to result in a great bodily injury.

-This statute is commonly called just “ADW” and typically used by prosecutors after there was an illegal attempt to cause injury on somebody with the use of a deadly weapon.
+This statute is commonly called just “ADW.”
+It is typically used by prosecutors after there is an illegal attempt to cause injury to somebody with the use of a deadly weapon.

 So, what is considered a “deadly weapon?”
-While there is no hard definition, it's almost any item that can be used as a weapon to cause a serious injury, such as a knife, razor blade, baseball bat, among many other items.
+While there is no rigid definition, almost any item can be used as a weapon to cause a severe injury, such as a knife, razor blade, or baseball bat, among many other items.

 The violent crime ADW statute is a California “wobbler,” meaning the prosecutor can charge the case as a misdemeanor or felony crime.
 Penal Code 245(a)(1) is defined it as follows:

-To give readers more detailed information, our Los Angeles criminal defense attorneys are reviewing the laws below.
+Our Los Angeles criminal defense attorneys are reviewing the laws below to give readers more detailed information.

 Is ADW a Misdemeanor or Felony in California?